Narcissists typically don’t like themselves.

 The concept of narcissism can be traced to the Greek myth of Narcissus, who fell in love with his own image reflected in a pool of water.

 In psychology, it was the British physician Havelock Ellis, who first referred to narcissism as a mental disorder in 1898.

 Sigmund Freud, in his 1914 essay On Narcissism, popularized it as a concept in psychoanalytic theory.
-According to Freud, narcissism is a normal stage in child development, but is a disorder when occurs after puberty.
+According to Freud, narcissism is a normal stage in child development but is a disorder that occurs after puberty.

-While the typical narcissist is extroverted, the covert narcissist is more of the introverted type.
-But they come with the same trouble as the typical ones — they lack in their capacity to regulate their self-esteem.
+While the typical narcissist is extroverted, the covert narcissist is more of an introverted type.
+But they come with the same trouble as the typical ones — they lack the capacity to regulate their self-esteem.